-Turn your knowledge into practice over eight weeks in a summer project with Europe's largest producer of renewable energy.
+Turn your knowledge into practice in a summer project with Europe's largest producer of renewable energy.

 How does it work?

 Each year, we recruit six to eight candidates with different academic and cultural backgrounds from Norwegian and international educational institutions.
 With close follow-up from our mentors, the team works together for eight weeks.
 Towards the end of the period, the group presents the project's results to Group management and the rest of the organisation.

 For the summer project 2020, students were invited to develop new ideas for Statkraft's EV charging business.
 The key challenge was to “Explore new adjacent business opportunities within the space of Electric Vehicle charging”.

 The results contributed to creating value and a pole position in the coupling of the energy and mobility sectors.

 From 313 applicants we selected six motivated and talented students to approach this challenge.
 The students worked out of the headquarters in Oslo and were supervised by Statkraft mentors from across our organisation.
 The students worked in a multidisciplinary team with various academic backgrounds, such as industrial economics and technology management, innovation management, mechanical engineering, economics and renewable energy.